-When the program is Then ALTCS The change may affect whether or not: Community Spouse policy applies; The spouse's income is included in the income determination; The spouse's resources are included in the resource determination; and The spouse's income and expenses are included in the SOC determination.
+When the program is Then ALTCS The change may affect whether or not: Community Spouse policy applies; The spouse's income is included in the income determination; • The spouse's resources are included in the resource determination; and The spouse's income and expenses are included in the SOC determination.
 Freedom to Work (FTW)-ALTCS The change may affect whether or not Community Spouse policy applies when determining the customer's SOC.
 FTW The customer may qualify for another Medicaid

 Breast and Cervical Cancer Treatment Program (BCCTP) program because of the different income budgeting for married couples.
 SSI-MAO The change may affect whether or not: Medicare Savings Program (MSP) The spouse's income is included in the income determination; and The couple income standard may be used instead of the individual standard.
 Adult The change may affect who is included in the customer's income group.
 See MA602D.
-Caretaker Relative edisterner 3 moorne group.
-Gee W/ (602D).
+Caretaker Relative customer's income group.
+See MA002D.
 Pregnant Woman; Child; or KidsCare

-Term Definition

-A customer marries or divorces, or is
+Term Definition Change in marital status A customer marries or divorces, or is widowed.

-widowed.